cdl-geneseo/geneseo-dictionary/P/Prof_pic_or_Pro_pic.md

 # Prof pic or Pro pic

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Prof pic  or  Pro pic

 Created by  Unknown User (afl1), last modified by  Unknown User (ssw2) on Apr 28, 2015

 (n.)
 A picture designated to appear as the default image on one's Facebook (abbreviation for profile picture).(Littman, N-R, 2012)